Foreign relations of South Africa during apartheid: South West Africa

 Separate from the issue of apartheid was a major quarrel between the UN and South Africa about the management of South West Africa.
-After World War I, all German colonies were made mandates of the League of Nations, the UN's forbearer.
+After World War I, all German colonies were made mandates of the League of Nations, the UN's forebear.
 Direction of these mandates was allotted to certain countries.
 The Treaty of Versailles declared German South West Africa a League of Nations Mandate under South African administration, and it then became known as South West Africa.

 Walvis Bay was annexed by the British Empire in 1878 and incorporated into the Cape Colony in 1884.
 It thus became part of the Union of South Africa in 1910.
 In 1915 the Union occupied German South West Africa at the request of the Allied powers.
 South Africa was granted a "C" Class mandate by the League of Nations to administer this former German colony as an integral part of South Africa.
 The South African government transferred administration of Walvis Bay to South West Africa in 1922 but would in 1977 transfer it back to Cape Province.

 After the configuration of the UN in 1945, and the transfer of mandates from the League of Nations to the new body, the arrangement changed: former obligatory powers (vis-à-vis those in charge of ex-German colonies) were now obliged to form new concurrences with the U.N. over their management of the mandates.
-South Africa, however, refused to play ball, declining to allow the territory to move towards independence.
+South Africa, however, refused, declining to allow the territory to move towards independence.
 The National Party government argued that, for a quarter of a century, South-West Africa had been directed as a piece of South Africa, and the preponderance of South-West Africans wanted to become South Africans anyway.
 Instead, South-West Africa was treated as a de facto "fifth province" of the Union.
 The South African government turned this mandate arrangement into a military occupation, and extended apartheid to South-West Africa.